 In this article, I focus not on the process of molecular recombination, but on its consequences for the evolution of populations.
-In this context, the terminology is different: "recombination" refers to any process that produces different combinations of genes, and includes the segregation of different chromosomes at meiosis, as well as crossing-over between homologous chromosomes, as described above.
-More broadly, the transfer of DNA from one bacterium to another is a form of recombination - albeit one that is asymmetric, and involves only a small part of the genome.
-The term could even refer to the transfer of genes from the mitochondrial to the nuclear genome that followed the symbiotic union of an α-proteobacterium with the ancestor of modern eukaryotes (chapter XX).
+In this context, the terminology is different: recombination refers to any process that produces different combinations of genes, and includes the segregation of different chromosomes at meiosis, as well as crossing-over between homologous chromosomes, as described above.
+More broadly, the transfer of DNA from one bacterium to another is a form of recombination—albeit one that is asymmetric, and involves only a small part of the genome.
+The term could even refer to the transfer of genes from the mitochondrial to the nuclear genome that followed the symbiotic union of an alphaproteobacterium with the ancestor of modern eukaryotes (see chapter II.12).

 Sex has a slightly different meaning, referring to the coming together of genes from different individuals; the term may also be used broadly, applying to both prokaryotes and eukaryotes.
 If sexual union is followed by segregation of a single chromosome pair, to produce haploid offspring identical to the parents, then there has been sex but no recombination.
-Such an alternation between haploid and diploid phases is important, since deleterious recessive alleles are masked in the diploid stage (chapter XX).
+Such an alternation between haploid and diploid phases is important, since deleterious recessive alleles are masked in the diploid stage (see chapter IV.8).

 2. Rates of Recombination

 The amount of recombination depends on the number of chromosomes, and on the length of the genetic map, summed over the chromosomes.
-In eukaryotes, these both vary widely: for example, Drosophila melanogaster has three chromosomes (plus a tiny non-recombining chromosome) with a total map length in females of 2.4 Morgans, whilst humans have 23 chromosome pairs, with a map length of ~ 35 Morgans.
-The number of chromosomes ranges up to many hundreds, whilst the map length per chromosome is limited by the (usual) requirement that there be at least one cross-over per chromosome arm, to ensure proper segregation of the chromosomes at meiosis; however, if the cross-over is at the tip of the chromosome, then it may contribute negligible recombination amongst genes.
-There are exceptions: one reason why Drosophila is a convenient model is that there is no crossing-over at all in males.
+In eukaryotes, these both vary widely; for example, Drosophila melanogaster has three chromosomes (plus a tiny nonrecombining chromosome) with a total map length in females of 2.4 Morgans, while humans have 23 chromosome pairs, with a map length of about 35 Morgans.
+The number of chromosomes ranges up to many hundreds, while the map length per chromosome is limited by the (usual) requirement that there be at least one crossover per chromosome arm, to ensure proper segregation of the chromosomes at meiosis; however, if the crossover is at the tip of the chromosome, then it may contribute negligible recombination among genes.
+There are exceptions: one reason Drosophila is a convenient model is that no crossing-over occurs at all in males.

-Rates of recombination per base pair vary substantially between species, because both the length of the genetic map and the physical length of the genome vary greatly.
-However, in both humans and D. melanogaster, the rate of recombination between adjacent base pairs averages about 10-8 per generation (allowing for the absence of crossing over in males in Drosophila).
-This average figure masks great heterogeneity across the genome: typically, the rate of recombination per base pair is much lower near the centromere.
+Rates of recombination per base pair vary substantially between species, because both the length of the genetic map and the physical length of the genome vary greatly; however, in both humans and D. melanogaster, the rate of recombination between adjacent base pairs averages about 10-8 per generation (allowing for the absence of crossing-over in males in Drosophila).
+This average figure masks great heterogeneity across the genome; typically, the rate of recombination per base pair is much lower near the centromere.
 This broad-scale variation in recombination rate provides an opportunity to see the evolutionary effects of recombination.
-In Drosophila melanogaster, genetic diversity is strongly correlated with recombination rate--an observation that has stimulated much work on molecular evolution (see below, and chapter XX).
+In Drosophila melanogaster, genetic diversity is strongly correlated with recombination rate—an observation that has stimulated much work on molecular evolution (see below, and chapter V.1).

-On a still smaller scale, variation in recombination rates can be extreme, with most recombination concentrated in "hot spots."
-Classical genetics cannot measure such fine-scaled variation in recombination rates: recombination hot spots were first discovered by screening very large numbers of human sperm for recombinants between closely linked genetic markers.
-They were confirmed by population genetic methods (discussed below) which have allowed detailed maps of hot-spot location across the human genome.
-Surveys of single-nucleotide polymorphisms in large pedigrees allow the precise location of recombination events, and have shown that approximately 60% of these occur in hot spots that were estimated by population genetic methods.
+On a still smaller scale, variation in recombination rates can be extreme, with most recombination concentrated in “hot spots.”
+Classical genetics cannot measure such fine-scaled variation in recombination rates; recombination hot spots were first discovered by screening very large numbers of human sperm for recombinants between closely linked genetic markers.
+They were confirmed by population genetic methods (discussed below) that have allowed detailed maps of hot-spot locations across the human genome.
+Surveys of single-nucleotide polymorphisms in large pedigrees allow the precise location of recombination events, and they have shown that approximately 60 percent of these occur in hot spots that were estimated by population genetic methods.